-To use this ULFM implementation, an MPI application must change the default error handler on (at least) MPI_COMM_WORLD from MPI_ERRORS_ARE_FATAL to either MPI_ERRORS_RETURN or a custom MPI Errorhandler.
+To use an ULFM implementation, an MPI application must change the default error handler on (at least) MPI_COMM_WORLD from MPI_ERRORS_ARE_FATAL to either MPI_ERRORS_RETURN or a custom MPI Errorhandler.
 An implementation produces the three supplementary error codes and five supplementary interfaces defined in the communicator section of the (ULFM chapter) standard draft document.

 To contact the ULFM developers, we have established a mailing list with Google Groups.
 To send an email to the list, you will need to subscribe first by sending an email to firstname.lastname@example.org.
 Then you can send emails to email@example.com.

 If you are looking for, or want to cite a general reference for ULFM, please use